 The prevalence of multi-vector attacks using evasion techniques such as encryption and anti-forensics are rendering the old core capabilities of anti-spam and signature-based anti-malware insufficient.
 Today, for instance, 35% of client organizations that move to Office 365 are supplementing its natively available email security capabilities with a third-party product.

-Secure Email Gateways were designed to secure on-prem email environments.
+Secure Email Gateways were designed to secure on-premises email environments.
 In this capacity they were highly effective.
 As email has moved to the cloud, Secure Email Gateways have tried their best to adapt to the new environment but unfortunately have come up short.
 A tool designed around a clear perimeter can not secure modern email where this perimeter has shifted and multiplied.

 Email threats that did not exist before the prevalence of cloud email are not detected by these legacy solutions and a complete reinvention of how email security strategy is necessary.